 Architectural firm DIALOG, as part of a design build team with Ledcor and Lundholm Associates, brought this new vision of RAM to life.
 An integrated team of award-winning architects, interior designers, landscape architects and structural, mechanical and electrical engineers were tasked with creating a memorable and identifiable focal point in the downtown Edmonton Arts District, that is equal parts sustainable and functional and harmonious.

-DIALOG carefully considered every decision that went into this massive undertaking, including the environmental impact, as one of the many important goals of this build was to be LEED Gold certified.
-A goal they met, in part thanks to the low environmental impact in the quarrying and production of Indiana limestone, the stone featured on the striking exterior of the building.
+DIALOG carefully considered every decision that went into this massive undertaking, including the environmental impact, as one of the many important goals of this build was to be LEED® Silver certified.
+A goal they actually exceeded — they achieved LEED® Gold certification — in part thanks to the low environmental impact in the quarrying and production of INDIANA LIMESTONE™ the stone featured on the striking exterior of the building.